 Overview of Each Week

-- Retreat materials hosted on our course platform Ruzuku.com
+- Retreat materials hosted on our course platform Ruzuku.com with lifetime access.

-What You Need before Beginning the Class
+What You Need before Beginning the Retreat

 - A copy of The Artist's Rule: Nurturing Your Creative Soul with Monastic Wisdom – please note, this book is not included in the program fee so please order a copy in advance of the class (also available for Kindle).